 I set the feeder up first baited with corn and sent it flying to the island, with more luck than judgement dropping it tight to the far bank grass.

 A few smalls plucks of the tip amounted to nothing so I put the feeder rod away for a while and concentrated on the pole.
 This too only brought me a small perch with a liking for corn so I went back on the feeder.
 Again I managed to drop the feeder tight to the island and after a couple of minutes the tip twitched a few times before pulling right round and Carp no.1 was on.
 After a fairly short fight and a little encouragement/mickey taking from Bill and Peter the Carp was soon netted, a nice looking Common around 6lbs.
+Peter even took a picture of me playing the fish as he said he'd never managed to get one before, cheeky sod !!

 After this excitement both the pole line and the feeder line failed to produce for an hour or so, so I popped over the fence behind me to see if I could catch any of the Chub or Barbel that live in the river that runs alongside the fishery.
 I'd already chucked a couple of handfuls of 3mm pellets into the swim an hour before so hopefully there would be something there.
 Dropping a feeder full of maggots in to the deep hole no sooner had I put the rod on the rest when the tip slammed over and it was fish on.
 After a short fight a Chub of around 2lbs was safely netted.
 On closer inspection I noticed it throat was full of the pellets I'd fed earlier so It was obviously a good move.
 A few minutes later and Chub no.2 was in the net, slightly bigger this time around 2lbs 8ozs.
 After about 20 minutes with no further cation I went back to the lake.
 Before doing so I got my camera out and took a couple of action shots of Peter playing one of his few Carp.